Ruben-Varghese007/Denoising-and-Inpainting/README.md

 ### An Implementation of Deep Image Prior for Denoising and Inpainting.

 **Deep Image Prior**
-> An Implementation of Deep Image Prior for Denoising and Inpainting
+-> An Implementation of Deep Image Prior for Denoising and Inpainting
-> Deep Image Prior Repo : [ https://github.com/DmitryUlyanov/deep-image-prior.git ]
+- Deep Image Prior Repo : [ https://github.com/DmitryUlyanov/deep-image-prior.git ]

-# To run on Command Prompt
-> Open cmd

-# Navigate to File Location
-> cd (allows for change of the current working directory)
-> F: (for example - if file present in F Drive)
-> cd deep-image-prior (navigate to the deep image prior directory - F:\deep-image-prior)

-# Activate Virtual Environment
-> conda activate deep-image-prior

-# Run Code
-> python filename.py
-> Example - python run_dip_denoise.py OR python run_dip_inpaint.py

-# To Deploy Denoising on Streamlit
-> streamlit run deploy.py

 ## Instructions